NickWue/Molly/README.md

 I try to answer as soon as possible!

 ###License (MIT)
-I'm not kidding, you can copy / download it, what ever you want, you just have to refear to this GitHub Repository, and please always notice that I'm the originally autor.
+I'm not kidding, you can copy / download it, what ever you want, you just have to refer to this GitHub Repository, and please always notice that I'm the originally autor.
 So feel free to create a Firefox Version or something like that.

 ###Autor:
 Autor is Nick Wüsthoff, from the webdesign agency [nickw.de](http://nickw.de)